KnowThePepper

 Like most dried chiles, cascabels are a concentrated source of vitamins A and C, though drying reduces vitamin C significantly compared to fresh peppers.
 They contain dietary fiber and small amounts of iron and potassium.

-The capsaicinoids responsible for the 1,000–3,000 SHU heat range — measurable on the Scoville ranking system — also carry antioxidant properties.
+The capsaicinoids responsible for the 1,000–3,000 SHU heat range - measurable on the the Scoville heat scale - also carry antioxidant properties.
 Dried chiles retain these compounds well.

 Best Ways to Cook with Cascabel Peppers